jlduran/router/README.md

    3. From the router, import the new BE

           fetch -o - https://srv/router.be.zfs.xz | unxz | bectl import newbe

-      > TODO: When testing, upgrading from 11.4 to 13.0, an upgrade to the ESP was required, it should also include an upgrade to `/boot/efi`.

    4. Boot once